roytang/blog/content/posts/2009/09/acr-draft-8-4.md

 url: /2009/09/acr-draft-8-4/
 ---

 Wanted to try out draft recording, the same method that <a link="http://pinoyraredrafter.blogspot.com">pinoyraredrafter</a> uses.
 The below is an ACR draft I tried this morning.
 I think the deck was decent, although I made a number of questionable picks.
-I don&'t have match stories to go along though, I got mana screwed in game 1 then lost a nailbiter in game 3.
+I don't have match stories to go along though, I got mana screwed in game 1 then lost a nailbiter in game 3.